 Where misconduct is suspected, the Field Editor must write to the authors first before contacting the head of the institution concerned.

-Field Editors should ensure that the Instructions to Contributors published on the Web site and with each issue of the journal specify that manuscripts must not be submitted to another journal at the same time.
-They must also outline the review process, including matters of confidentiality and time frame.
+Field Editors should ensure that the author submission guidelines for the journal specify that manuscripts must not be submitted to another journal at the same time.
+Guidelines should also outline the review process, including matters of confidentiality and time.

-Field Editors transmit to Human Kinetics (via the journal managing editor) the manuscripts accepted for publication approximately 3 months ahead of the publication date.
+Field Editors transmit to Human Kinetics (specifically, the journal’s managing editor) the manuscripts accepted for publication approximately three months ahead of the publication date.

 Conflicts of Interest

-Conflicts of interest arise when Field Editors have interests that are not fully apparent and that may influence their judgment on what is published.
+Conflicts of interest arise when Field Editors have interests that are not fully apparent and that may influence their judgments on what is published.

 Field Editors should avoid situations of real or perceived conflicts of interest, including, but not limited to, handling papers from present and former students, from colleagues with whom the Field Editor has recently collaborated, and from those in the same institution.